 8.6.6 Security Context Renegotiation

-The behaviour for the renegotiation of the security context is defined by the TLS endpoint profile, which indicates if renegotiation shall be supported or not, and the Renegotiation Period (rp) property.
+The behaviour of the renegotiation of the security context is defined by the TLS endpoint profile, which indicates if renegotiation shall be supported or not, and the Renegotiation Period (rp) property.
 In case the TLS-endpoint profile disables renegotiation, the MG will never initiate a renegotiation.
 If receiving a renegotiation request from the remote TLS-endpoint, the MG will respond with a no_renegotiation alert, as defined by the procedure that is applicable by the negotiated TLS-version.